How do you react when you see news headlines talking about the latest ups or downs of the stock market?

 According to a new Ally Invest customer survey, more than half of investors take market volatility in stride, holding onto their investments when large market disruptions occur.
 And significantly, 41% take advantage of market inflections to buy and add to their investment portfolio.

 Big market swings don’t seem to induce the same sense of panic witnessed just a few years ago, but they still give investors a lot to think about.
-We spoke with Ally Invest President Lule Demmissie about what investors can do to help them more confidently ride out times of market disruptions.
+We spoke with Lule Demmissie (during her tenure as president of Ally Invest) about what investors can do to help them more confidently ride out times of market disruptions.